Gwininfo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Write a program that prints the lowercase alphabet in reverse, followed by a new line.
 Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.
 Write a program that prints all possible combinations of single-digit numbers.
+Write a program that prints all possible different combinations of two digits.
+Numbers must be separated by ,, followed by a space The two digits must be different 01 and 10 are considered the same combination of the two digits 0 and 1